AndreaFavero71/cubotino/personalizations/readme.md

 # Personalizations

-If you have personalized your Cubotino, and youd like to share your cad files, or SW snippets/file, or ....:
+If you have personalized your Cubotino, and you'd like to share your cad files, SW snippets/file, or ....:

-1) This is the right folder .
+- This is the right folder.

-2) Add a suffix with your name in front of all the files.
+- Add a suffix with your name in front of all the files.

-3) Add a text file, with your name in front :-) , to shortly explain what it all about.
+- Add a text file, with your name in front :-) , to shortly explain what is about; If needed please add some guidance for others.

 Thank you